ebarross/oh-dragon/README.md

 npm run dev
 ```

-The app will open with a login page.
-Enter the following credentials to access the dashboard:
+The app will open at: http://localhost:5173/

+It will show a login page.
+You can enter the following credentials to access the dashboard:

 - E-mail: `user@gmail.com`
 - Senha: `ohdragon`